IBM/z_ansible_collections_doc/source/playbooks/playbooks.rst

 Concepts
 ========

-The `basic concepts`_ common to playbooks and the artifacts needed to run a playbook such as **inventoy** and  **variables** are discussed here.
-In addition to the artifacts, hwo to run a playbook book and run it in debug mode are discussed with links to additional reading material.
+The `basic concepts`_ common to playbooks, the artifacts needed to run a playbook such as **inventory** and **variables**, instructions on how to run a playbook, and run it in the debug mode are discussed in the following sections.

 .. _basic concepts:
    https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html